simha10/SAMS/backend/README.md

 - Half-day threshold changed from 4 hours to 5 hours
 - Clean attendance between 9 AM to 7 PM unless holiday/Sunday

-### ✅ Holiday Rules
+### ✅ Holiday Management System
-- All Sundays are holidays
+- All Sundays automatically treated as holidays
 - If employee marks attendance on Sunday, always flagged
-- Managers can declare monthly holidays via API/UI
+- Managers can declare custom holidays via API/UI
 - Added isRecurringSunday field to Holiday model

 ### ✅ Birthday Notification Feature
 - Added dob field to User model as Date (indexed for performance)
-- Created daily cron job at 8:00 AM to scan for birthdays and notify all employees
+- Created daily cron job at 8:00 AM to scan for birthdays
+- Notifies all employees about birthdays
 - Frontend displays birthday banner in dashboard

 ### ✅ Flagged Attendance Enhancements
 - Enhanced flaggedReason with detailed information including distance
-- Distance from branch is stored in attendance records
+- Distance from branch stored in attendance records
-- Distance is included in CSV/Excel reports and manager dashboard
+- Distance included in CSV/Excel reports and manager dashboard

 ### ✅ Persistent Login Sessions
 - Added "Remember Me" functionality for extended session duration